thirdgen88/ignition-docker/docs/README.md

         -d kcollins/ignition:tag

 This will start a new container and create (or attach, if it already exists) a data volume called `my-ignition-data` against `/var/lib/ignition` within the container, which is where Ignition stores all of the runtime data for the Gateway.
 Removing the container now doesn't affect the persisted Gateway data and allows you to create and start another container (perhaps in a stack with other components like a database) and pick up where you left off.

-# Information on the Ignition 8.0 Beta

-The Ignition 8.0 Beta is currently being generated based on nightly builds from Inductive Automation.
-These builds are intended for testing only.
-If you are interested in providing feedback on the Ignition 8.0 beta, please sign up for [Beta Access](https://inductiveautomation.com/login?next=https://account.inductiveautomation.com/request-beta-access) with Inductive Automation and join the dedicated forum.

-Ignition 8.0 now comes with a Java JRE embedded within.
-At this time, the embedded JRE (`11.0.1+13-LTS` at the time of writing) is being used for the gateway process; therefore, a base [debian](https://hub.docker.com/_/debian/) slim image is being used to help keep the docker image size down.

-Feedback on the Ignition 8.0 docker image is also welcome at the GitHub issues link at the top of the page.

 # License